huy310304/GPUMD-UVA/CoNiO/README.md

 | **Pressure without relaxation** | **Pressure after relaxation** |

 ### Short Runs (1M steps) at 300K

+We conducted short runs (1M steps) at 300K to quickly evaluate the effect of different force parameters on the thermal conductivity of Co₀.₂₅Ni₀.₇₅O.
+These shorter runs allowed us to explore force parameters and identify ranges that consistently stabilize thermal conductivity measurements.
+Once identified, these parameters can be further validated through longer simulations.

+The plots below display the results for three different force parameters:

 | ![TC 300K 1e-4 Short](./images/1e-4_Short_300K.png) | ![TC 300K 1e-4 Data](./images/1e-4_Short_300K_data.png) |
 |:---------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------:|
 | **Spectral Thermal Conductivity of 5 runs at `300K with F(Å⁻¹) = 0.0001`** | **Thermal Conductivity at `300K with F(Å⁻¹) = 0.0001`** |